deco3500-2017/-/Overview.md

 <h2>Group Work 1</h2>
 Initial connection with the group was made, and the idea was adopted.
 During the first week of discussion, the major work order was for completion of research into similar applications which was to be completed by the next week.</br>
 The group also decided that the security of the application was a critical feature that required exploring.
-It was decided that the security aspects of the application be investigated in paralell to the research component.
+It was decided that the security aspects of the application be investigated in parallel to the research component.

 <h2>Security Features</h2>
 <h3>Government ID</h3>
 The first stage of development required determining a set of features that would provide "safety" in the context of the applications usage.
 After studying research by information security experts regarding abuse of systems, the <i>identity</i> component of the application was found to be the key to the safety.</br>
-If all users (not the accounts of the users, but the user themselves) of the application could be uniquely identified, then any offence would be tied to them as a person, meaning they would not have anonimity.
-Research revealed this anonimity was a key cause of abuse.
+If all users (not the accounts of the users, but the user themselves) of the application could be uniquely identified, then any offence would be tied to them as a person, meaning they would not have anonymity.
+Research revealed this anonymity was a key cause of abuse.
 Research was then conducted to determine the best way to do this.</br>

 <h4>Research</h4>
 It was found that as part of a </i>100 points of identification</i> scheme introducted to prevent money laundering in Australia, many finanical institutions are required to collect a government ID.
 This included many fully online sites, trading in currencies such as Bitcoin.
 This did not deter usage by users.
 It was also found that other peer to peer applications exist where such a Government ID is required, such as Uber.
 This positively supported the inclusion of this as a feature for preventing anonimity.